 The webAfriqa Portal

 The webAfriqa portal celebrates its 20th anniversary this year.
-It ncludes: webAfriqa, webFuuta, webPulaaku, webMande, webCôte, webForêt, webGuinée, Camp Boiro Memorial, webAmeriqa, Afrixml/Semantic Africa, BlogGuinée.
+It includes: webAfriqa, webFuuta, webPulaaku, webMande, webCôte, webForêt, webGuinée, Camp Boiro Memorial, webAmeriqa, Afrixml/Semantic Africa, BlogGuinée.

 Based on feedback and testimonials, mine is a modest but cohesive, cogent and relevant group of websites.
 Their collections offer full text of books and periodicals, as well as photos, audio, video and blog articles.
 As the sites' owner, researcher and publisher, I strive to cover Guinea (Conakry), —a country bereft of a library, archives and museum network infrastructure—, Africa and the Diaspora.
 Likewise, my Camp Boiro Memorial uniquely documents over half a century (from 1958 to today) of dictatorship and endemic human rights violations and political crimes committed in total impunity.
-Last, webAfriqa includes AfriXML dot net, i.e., the domain name and Uniform Resource Identifier (URI) of SemanticAfrica©.
+Last, webAfriqa includes baaben.afrixml.net, which is the Fully Qualified Domain Name (FQDN) and Uniform Resource Identifier (URI) of SemanticAfrica©.
 The plan calls for gradually converting webAfriqa.net into the Semantic Web.